Steve "Snapper" Jones: Broadcasting career

 Jones' broadcasting career began in 1976 (the season after he retired as a player with the Portland Trail Blazers), when he became a color commentator for CBS.
 He was part of the network's crew that handled the Blazers championship game against the Philadelphia 76ers.
 He also served as color analyst for the Blazers that year and stayed on into the 1990s.
 Jones' other broadcasting credits include stints with TNT, TBS, USA Network and the Denver Nuggets.
-Jones joined NBC shortly after the network obtained the rights to telecast NBA games prior to the 1990-91 season.
+Jones joined NBC shortly after the network obtained the rights to telecast NBA games prior to the 1990–91 season.

 After serving as an analyst on The NBA on NBC for 13 years, Jones then worked the same position for NBA TV.

 One of Jones' career highlights was his assignment as basketball analyst with Chick Hearn and Jim Durham in Barcelona, as part of the NBC coverage of men's basketball during the 1992 Olympic Games.
 In that capacity he worked the equivalent of almost one-half of an NBA season, 36 games, in just two weeks.

 When he worked at NBC, Jones was typically paired up with former NBA teammate Bill Walton for NBA games due to the point-counterpoint style of banter between the two.
 He gained notoriety while announcing with Bill Walton for reining in his verbose outbursts, often responding to Walton's sometimes sensational statements with phrases such as "Bill, you can't be serious..."
 Though they typically argued and disagreed during games, the two had a mutual respect for each other and remained good friends.
 They reunited on Walton's short-lived TV show Bill Walton's Long Strange Trip.

-Personal life and death
+Health decline and death

-Jones' health began declining in 2005 when he suffered an appendicitis while on assignment in New York.
+Jones' health began declining in 2005 when he suffered an appendicitis attack while on assignment in New York.
 His younger brother, Nick Jones stated, "My brother was a very strong guy.
 He fought for life for a long time."

 Jones died on November 25, 2017, in Houston, Texas, at the age of 75.

-He was survived by his younger brother, Nick Jones (his older brother Roman had died earlier the same week), his mother & sisters, and his wife Carol.
+His older brother Roman had died earlier the same week.
+He was survived by his younger brother, Nick Jones, his mother and sisters, his wife Carol, two daughters, and a son, Steve Jones Jr.